Amazing Homeownership Stats

 So, that's a look at the statistics, which we hope can give you some insight into the current housing marketplace to help you plan and strategize on your own personal homebuying journey.
 Of course, as we've seen before, no set of stats can account for every economic factor with the potential to reshape market forces.
 Still, we believe this snapshot of the state of things will prove valuable to you.

 A major takeaway from all this is simply that the housing market is still going strong.
-The desire to share in their own part of the American Dream is alive and well from California to Virginia, Alaska to Hawaii.
 While some factors have shifted here and there, overall the statistics are remarkably similar to the previous year, which is highly positive news for those looking to finally have the home of their dreams.